pavimohan20/public/Cyber notes/Programming/git.md

 **`git checkout -b <new-branch>`**: create new branch and switch to it

+`git remote add origin <url of the github origin>`: adds origin to push to

 **`git add .`**: select all changes to be saved

 (`git add *`: select all changes in current working directory (not subdirectories and dotfiles))